Godspeed-exe/heron-cardano/README.md

 ## Getting started

+Before being able to process transactions Heron will need to have at least 1 wallet.
+To load a wallet you'll need a BIP39 mnemonic (24 word recovery phrase).
+Heron will safely store this and use it to sign transactions before broadcasting them to the network.

+This mnemonic can also be opened in Cardano wallets like Lace, Eternl, VESPR.

+You can:
+- re-use an existing mnemonic
+- generate a new mnemnoic through Heron's API (/wallets/generate)

 ## Documentation

-After completing installation you can access the documentation on http://localhost:8001/docs
+After completing installation you can access the documentation on http://heron_api_here:8001/docs